dfinity/exchange-rate-canister/README.md

 sha256sum xrc.wasm
 ```

-The canister ID of the beta version is `gvu7d-7aaaa-aaaan-aaaba-cai`.
+The canister ID of the deployed exchange rate canister is `uf6dk-hyaaa-aaaaq-qaaaq-cai`.

-> **_NOTE:_** The beta release may be removed once the main release has been deployed.
-The main release will have a different canister ID.

 ## Contribution mode
 External contributions are accepted.